talkable/talkable-docs/source/android_sdk/upgrade.rst

 Added an ability to :ref:`handle errors <error_handling>` when showing Offer.

-To update from the previous version please do following steps.
+To update from the previous version, please do following steps.

 1. Update dependencies inside ``build.gradle``: